 Getting There: Bari is a major transport hub for the region and is connected via high-speed rail to other major Italian cities.
 It also has an international airport with flights to various cities throughout Europe, including London, Paris, Dublin, and Frankfurt.

 Where to Stay: There are numerous places to stay in Bari, with B&Z Luxury being a great option.
 The clean and spacious rooms are centrally located and offer breakfast.
 There’s also a beautiful terrace.
 Find out more here.
+See our full article: Where to Stay in Bari – Best Areas and Accommodations.

 Things To Do: Explore the Citta Vecchia; take a historical walking tour; visit the Basilica Di San Nicola and Bari Cathedral; take a food tour; chill out at Pane e Pomodoro beach; visit the imposing Castello Svevo; eat as much incredible local food as you can.